 Atmospheric and Environmental Science Research Center (ASRC)

 University at Albany scientists forge ahead with advanced research into the critical issues of our world.
 From air quality and atmospheric interactions with oceans and human populations, to ensuring accurate measurement of solar and infrared radiation, the University at Albany’s research programs continue to advance human understanding and create opportunities for solutions.

 Department of Atmospheric and Environmental Sciences (DAES)

 The educational mission of the University is embodied by the teaching and research of the talented faculty of DAES.
 The Department offers an internationally recognized graduate program, including both Masters and PhDs in Atmospheric Science.
 At the undergraduate level, the Department provides two distinctive degrees: a B.S. in Atmospheric Science, and a B.S. in Environmental Science.

 Attracting Private Sector Collaboration

-Since E-TEC’s inception, the University has worked to identify companies in environmental science as potential partners.
-Companies such as Vaisala, AWS Truepower, Meso Inc., and Direct Gain are all involved in aspects of environmental sciences or clean energy.
+The University has worked to identify companies in environmental science as potential partners.
+Companies like Vaisala, AWS Truepower and Meso Inc. are all involved in aspects of environmental sciences or clean energy.
 E-TEC’s interdisciplinary “sandbox” will create new opportunities for these and other companies to collaborate with the University’s diverse group of researchers to foster new innovations and develop commercially viable opportunities.